Robust Explainer Recommendation for Time Series Classification: Introduction

+We propose a methodology to compute a standardized evaluation measure, which enables quantitative comparison and ranking of explainers (Table \ref{tab:desired-outcome}).
+From the application users' perspective, having this recommendation can support short-listing of useful explanations for further analysis and optimisation \cite{Doshi-Velez2017TowardsLearning}.
+At the very least, we want to know that a given explanation is better (more informative) than a random explanation, and in general we want to be able to select the best explainer for a given dataset.

 In this paper, we present \textit{\textbf{A M}odel-agnostic framework for \textbf{E}xplanation \textbf{E}valuation for Time Series Classification} (\textbf{AMEE}).
-Specifically, we focus on explanation in the form of a \textit{saliency map} and consider its informativeness within a defined computational scope, in which a more informative explanation means a higher capability to influence classifiers to correctly identify a class.
-Perturbation of discriminative subsequences of the time series results in a reduced accuracy of classifiers.
-The higher the impact of a perturbation means the more informative are the perturbed time series subsequences.
+Specifically, we focus on explanations in the form of a \textit{saliency map} and consider their informativeness within a defined computational scope, in which a more informative explanation means a higher capacity to influence classifiers to identify a class.
+We show that the saliency-guided perturbation of discriminative subsequences results in a reduced accuracy of classifiers.
+The higher the impact of a perturbation, the more informative are the perturbed time series subsequences.
 Estimation of this impact, measured by a committee of highly accurate \textbf{referee classifiers}, can reveal the informativeness of the explanation.
+This is the key idea behind AMEE, a post-hoc approach which uses a set of classifiers and explainers to recommend the best explainer for a given time series classification dataset.